Arwa-Abbas/SteamUP--Game-Engine-Recommendation-System/README.md

 ### 🤝 Hybrid Recommendations
 - Intelligent combination of constraint + content-based systems
 - Dynamic weighting based on match quality
+- penalty system if recommendation only appear in one list - 10% for constraint, 20% for content
+- average weight calculation based on similarity if rrecommended game appear in both lists

 ---